wilbura009/gtk4_playground/README.md

 # gtk4 playground

-This is a playground for gtk4.
-It is a collection of projects, examples, and information about developing gtk4 applications.
+This is a collection of projects, examples, and information about developing gtk4 applications.

 ## Projects